Skip to main content

 4 mentions Positive Neutral Negative

-• “You are looking for a deep emotional story; however, I thought the characters were a bit shallow.”
+• “You are looking for a deep emotional story; however, I felt the characters were a bit shallow despite the seriousness of the narrative.”

 • “It feels like the emotional elements have been included primarily for their impact.”